Pixboost/website-hugo-theme/site/content/blog/removing-image-borders-using-api/index.md

 And here is the screenshot of the DDD Melbourne website once updated with borders removed:

-{{< full-width-image image="trimmed-borders.png" alt="Screenshot of logos with trimmed borders" >}}
+{{< simple-image image="trimmed-borders.png" alt="Screenshot of logos with trimmed borders" >}}

-Regular note that you'll find the change in our [open source image service on GitHub](https://github.com/Pixboost/transformimgs)
+Regular note that you'll find the change in our [open source image service on GitHub](https://github.com/Pixboost/transformimgs).

 ## Conclusion